 - Having an interest in distance education

-- Currently students who will have been enrolled with us for at least 24 weeks at the time of appointment
+- Currently learners who will have been enrolled with us for at least 24 weeks at the time of appointment

 - Show in the nomination form their qualities and skills that will enable them to contribute to the Open Polytechnic Student Advisory Group.